Italy : Safety by CityItaly - safety as a country

 - Airports - Rome is served by two main international airports and those are Leonardo da Vinci/Fiumicino International Airport which is modern, large and well connected to the city center by public transport.
 Another one is G.B.
 Pastine/Ciampino International Airport, located to the southeast of the city.

 - Travel Insurance - Travel insurance that covers any overseas medical costs, including medical evacuation, is necessary when traveling abroad.
-When Italy is concerned, mosquito-borne illnesses are present, and if it happen that you become infected, your travel insurance might save you money.
+When Italy is concerned, mosquito-borne illnesses are present, and if it happens that you become infected, your travel insurance might save you money.

 Rome Weather Averages (Temperatures)